Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Volume of the unbounded component

 Hence \eqref{e:vol_clt2} converges to zero in probability, and so applying the continuous mapping theorem to \eqref{e:vol_clt1} verifies the central limit theorem on non-integer scales.

 By stationarity and Proposition~\ref{p:vol_cov}, for any $\epsilon>0$ and $k\geq 1$

 (The left-hand expression here is known as the `Cox-Grimmett' coefficient.)
-Theorem 6.1.1 of \cite{bs07} states that a discrete, stationary associated field satisfies the law of the iterates logarithm provided that it has finite third moments and its Cox-Grimmett coefficient decays polynomially.
-These assumptions are satisfied for $(V_v)_{v\in\Z^d}$ by taking $\epsilon\in(0,\beta-d)$ in \eqref{e:cox_grimmett} and using the trivial bound $\lvert V_v\rvert\leq 1$, and so the first point of Theorem~\ref{t:vol} is proven.

-Theorem 3.3.1 of \cite{bs07} bounds the rate of convergence in the CLT for discrete, associated fields with finite third moments in terms of the Cox-Grimmett coefficient.
+Theorem~3 of \cite{bul96} bounds the rate of convergence in the CLT for discrete, uniformly bounded, associated fields in terms of the Cox-Grimmett coefficient.
 Applying this to $\Vol_\infty(\Lambda_n)=\sum_{v\in\Z^d\cap[-n,n)^d}V_v$, it yields for any $\delta>0$